danielledonnelly/spooky-potion-shop/README.md

 # [Spooky Potion Shop](http://danielledonnelly.github.io/spooky-potion-shop/)

 ## Game Description
 It's Halloween night, so get ready for your first shift as the new manager at Spooky's Potion Shop.
-Click the cauldron to brew potions, sell them for funds, and hire workers to build your spooky empire.**
+Click the cauldron to brew potions, sell them for funds, and hire workers to build your spooky empire.
+**Note: This is my first stab at creating a clicker game, and I have lots of improvements in mind for my next iteration on this concept.**

 ## Overview